IN THIS ARTICLE

 What should I discuss with my health care provider before receiving methohexital (Brevital Sodium)?

-Methohexital may pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether methohexital passes into breast milk or if it could harm a nursing baby.
+Do not receive this medication without telling your doctor if you are breast-feeding a baby.

 How is methohexital given (Brevital Sodium)?

-Methohexital is given as an injection into a muscle or a vein.
-Your doctor, nurse, or other healthcare provider will give you this injection in a clinic or hospital setting.
+Methohexital is given as an injection into a muscle, or into a vein through an IV.
+This medication is also given rectally when used in young children.
+A healthcare provider will give you this injection in a clinic or hospital setting.

 Methohexital should make you fall asleep very quickly.